aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210329E-Healthcare-AI_Medical-Imaging/experiments/4. Prepocessing using CLAHE/README.md

 Conclusion
 ----------
-CLAHE preprocessing produced measurable changes: per-class AUROC improved for several pathologies and the average AUROC is comparable to the replication baseline.
-In this run, CLAHE appears beneficial for classes such as Cardiomegaly, Mass, Pleural Thickening and Pneumothorax and shows a small positive impact on average AUROC.
-However, improvements are class-dependent and should be interpreted cautiously — further controlled experiments and cross-validation are recommended to confirm generalizability.
+CLAHE preprocessing produced measurable changes: per-class AUROC improved for several pathologies and the average AUROC and average F1 increased slightly compared to the reproduced baseline (see overall metrics table above).
+In this run, CLAHE appears beneficial for classes such as Cardiomegaly, Mass, Pleural Thickening and Pneumothorax and shows a positive impact on both average AUROC and average F1.

 Observed F1 trends
 ------------------